Subprime mortgage crisis: January 2007 to March 2008

 Other parts of the shadow banking system also encountered difficulty.
 Legal entities known as structured investment vehicles (SIV) and hedge funds had borrowed from investors and bought MBS's.
 When mortgage defaults rose along with the fall in housing prices, the value of the MBS declined.
 Investors demanded that these entities put up additional collateral or be forced to pay back the investors immediately, a form of margin call.
 This resulted in further sales of MBS, which lowered MBS prices further.
 This dynamic of margin call and price reductions contributed to the collapse of two Bear Stearns hedge funds in July 2007, an event which economist Mark Zandi referred to as "arguably the proximate catalyst" of the crisis in financial markets.
 On August 9, 2007, French bank BNP Paribas announced that it was halting redemptions on three investment funds due to subprime problems, another "beginning point" of the crisis to some observers.

 Investment banks such as Bear Stearns had legal obligations to provide financial support to these entities, which created a cash drain.
 Bear Stearns reported the first quarterly loss in its history during November 2007 and obtained additional financing from a Chinese sovereign wealth fund.
-Investment banks Merrill Lynch and Morgan Stanley had also obtained additional capital from sovereign wealth funds in Asia and the Middle East during late 2007.
+Investment banks Merrill and Morgan Stanley had also obtained additional capital from sovereign wealth funds in Asia and the Middle East during late 2007.

 The major investment banks had also increased their own borrowing and investing as the bubble expanded, taking on additional risk in the search for profit.
 For example, as of November 30, 2006, Bear Stearns reported $383.6 billion in liabilities and $11.8 billion in equity, a leverage ratio of approximately 33.
 This high leverage ratio meant that only a 3% reduction in the value of its assets would render it insolvent.
 Unable to withstand the combination of high leverage, reduced access to capital, loss in the value of its MBS securities portfolio, and claims from its hedge funds, Bear Stearns collapsed during March 2008.
 Historian Robin Blackburn wrote: "The Wall Street investment banks and brokerages hemorrhaged $175 billion of capital in the period July 2007 to March 2008, and Bear Stearns, the fifth largest, was 'rescued' in March, at a fire-sale price, by JP Morgan Chase with the help of $29 billion of guarantees from the Federal Reserve."